featurist/dslify/README.md

 # dslify

-Rewrites a JavaScript function, such that any global property access is transformed to call a member of a new _dsl_ argument.
+Rewrites a JavaScript function or module, such that any global property access is transformed to call a member of a new _dsl_ argument.
 Use dslify to interpret domain-specific languages without messing about in global scope.

 [![Build Status](https://secure.travis-ci.org/featurist/dslify.png?branch=master)](http://travis-ci.org/featurist/dslify)